woalexan/hi-octane202x/README.md

 - libADLMIDI 1.5.1
 - freetype2 2.10.4

 The library versions listed above are known to result in successful compilation.
 Other library versions may work too.
-Library freetype2 is only used by the level editor.
-If you have problems with this library or you do not want to use it you can comment out the define for `USE_FREETYPE` in file `definitions.h`.
+If you have problems with the freetype library or you do not want to use it you can comment out the define for `USE_FREETYPE` in file `definitions.h`.
 Only drawback will be that Irrlicht has to fall back on the integrated Gui font, which is very small and therefore could be difficult to read.

 #### Compile
 Change to the `build` directory and run